-After a period of explosive growth around 2000, all players are now experiencing development of a new type.
-Competition is more intense, fuelled by new technologies (e.g. WLAN versus UMTS), new products, the emergence of new players (China) and different business models (e.g. fabless companies).
+After a period of explosive growth around 2000, technology players are now experiencing a new type of development.
+Today, competition is more intense, fuelled by new technologies (e.g. WLAN versus UMTS), new products, the emergence of new players (China) and different business models (e.g. fabless companies).

 How can players in the electronics space maintain their leadership?

-- Response times adjusted to fast-changing client and market expectations
+- Adjusting response times to fast-changing client and market expectations

 – Optimised development cycles